timvdm/OpenSMARTS/source/reading.rst

 Atom expressions within square brackets ('[' and ']') may contain the any of the primitives in the table below.
 The syntax column uses the same notations as the previous :ref:`grammar` section.
-The order in which they should occur is not specified and does not make any difference (:ref:`operators` have to be respected of couse).
+The order in which they should occur is not specified and does not make any difference (:ref:`logicops` have to be respected of couse).

 +-------------------------+---------------------+